Morgul: History

-In 1991 Morgul soon recorded two demo-tapes: Vargvinter and In Gowns Flowing Wide, which were spread through the underground.
-Eventually this managed to garner them a deal with Napalm Records.
+In 1991 Morgul recorded two demo tapes: Vargvinter and In Gowns Flowing Wide, which were spread through the underground.
+Eventually this garnered them a deal with Napalm Records.

-The band at this time consisted solely of Hex, on drums and main-man Jack D. Ripper on guitars, bass, keyboard and vocals.
+The band at this time consisted solely of Hex on drums and main man Jack D. Ripper on guitars, bass, keyboard and vocals.
 Together they released two albums: Lost In Shadows Grey and Parody Of The Mass.
 Parody Of The Mass being recorded at Abyss Studios in Sweden by Mikael Hedlund from Hypocrisy, especially created interest for Morgul within the underground and soon the media mentioned them to be the hidden treasure within the black metal scene.

 In 1999 Morgul signed to Century Media Records and started working on new material and came up with a more varied and personal sound.
 This album also marked a change in producer and studio.
 Every album including and following The Horror Grandeur was produced by Terje Refsnes at Soundsuite Studios in the south of France.
 Prior to the recording of The Horror Grandeur, Hex and Jack D. Ripper parted ways musically for personal reasons, leaving Jack D. Ripper solely responsible for Morgul.
-The only guest musician on The Horror Grandeur is Pete Johansen (The Scarr, Sins of Thy Beloved, Sirenia, Tristania) a violinist from Western Norway.
+The only guest musician on The Horror Grandeur is Pete Johansen (The Scarr, Sins of Thy Beloved, Sirenia, Tristania), a violinist from Western Norway.

 In 2001 Morgul entered the studio once again to record Sketch of Supposed Murderer.
 This would be Morgul's last album under the label Century Media.

-In April 2002 Jack D. Ripper entered Soundsuite Studio to record the entirety of vocals for Swiss band Meridian on their first album The Seventh Sun.
+In April 2002 Jack D. Ripper entered Soundsuite Studio to record the entirety of vocals for Swiss band Meridian on their first album, The Seventh Sun.
 Earlier in the year Meridian had won Metallians demo contest, which eventually led to a record deal with Season of Mist.

-In 2004, after much hesitation and thoughts of leaving the music scene all together Morgul's front man re-entered Soundsuite and self financed All Dead Here....
+In 2004, after much hesitation and thoughts of leaving the music scene altogether, Morgul's front man re-entered Soundsuite and self-financed All Dead Here....
 Once again this album features Pete Johansen on violins.
 One year later the album was released on the label Season Of Mist.

 Jack D. Ripper now resides in the United States, where he is working on his next album.
 It is unknown where the next album will be recorded or on which label.